How to Choose a Martial Arts School

 Tai Chi is an actual martial art used for relaxation, exercise, and even self-defense.
 However, it is not offensive.
 In other words, someone has to attack you first to be effective.
 When they do, you then redirect that attack away from you to unbalance them and use their attacking force against them.

 Many places teach Tai Chi.
 However, you need to be aware of unqualified instructors.
 Many of these teachers learn Tai Chi learn from a video or a quick online program.
 Thus, they are not qualified to teach Tai Chi properly.
-It would be best if you learned Tai Chi from only a qualified instructor with years of experience that can adequately teach Tai Chi so you can get the most benefits that Tai Chi has to offer.
+It would be best if you learned Tai Chi from only a qualified instructor with years of experience who can adequately teach Tai Chi so you can get the most benefits that Tai Chi has to offer.

 Okinawan Karate

-Okinawan Karate (the word karate means china hand) – is based on some of the techniques of Kung Fu.
+Okinawan Karate (the word karate means "Chinese hand") is based on some Kung Fu techniques.
 Okinawan karate developed from Chinese Kung Fu in the 1600s.
-Chinese businessmen that traveled to Okinawan would share some of their knowledge with their counterparts.
-Later, some of these Okinawans would go to China to the Southern Shaolin temple to improve their techniques and skills.
+Chinese businessmen who traveled to Okinawa would share some of their knowledge with their counterparts.
+Later, some of these Okinawans would travel to China's Southern Shaolin Temple to improve their techniques and skills.

 Okinawan karate is a mixture of what we would call hard and soft.
-What that means is that some of the moves use circles for blocking followed by short-arm striking techniques.
+What that means is that some of the moves use circles for blocking, followed by short-arm striking techniques.
 These short-arm techniques use quick snap motions of both the hips and the striking technique.

 Japanese Karate